-Typically, dark subtraction is effective at mitigating the non-sample contributions in the measurement due to "dark current" when the Dark Exposures setting is approximately one half of the count setting.
+Dark subtraction mitigates non-sample contributions in the measurement due to "dark current", when the Dark Exposures setting is approximately one half of the count setting.

 - In processing the final spectrum, the trailing dark exposures taken after the sample is measured are combined with leading dark exposures taken before the sample is measured. - Trailing dark exposures from one acquisition are used as the leading dark exposures for the next acquisition.
 This reduces the time needed to collect the requisite number of dark exposures for a given acquisition.